MichaelKlemersson/voucher-pool/readme.md

 cp .env.example .env # just if the post install don't generate the .env file

 docker-compose up -d

+docker ps # checking if containers are up

+docker container exec -it voucherpool-app php artisan migrate
 ```

 - after running the commands above you will be able to use the api